Adult Treatment Court

-Program participants will be expected to complete and participate in numerous pro-social and treatment-oriented activities.
-These include Alcoholics Anonymous (AA) and/or Narcotics Anonymous (NA) meetings, group and individual therapy, weekly Court appearances, probation appointments, and urine testing.
-The aforementioned ideas represent typical participant activities.
-Other activities should be expected as each participant may require different levels of intervention based on his or her progress in the Treatment Court program.
+Program participants will be expected to complete and participate in numerous prosocial and treatment-oriented activities.
+These include Alcoholics Anonymous (AA) and/or Narcotics Anonymous (NA) meetings, group and individual therapy, weekly court appearances, probation appointments, and urine testing.
+The previously mentioned recommendations represent typical participant activities.
+Other activities should be expected as each participant may require different levels of intervention based on his or her progress in the treatment court program.

 Participants who maintain positive participation in the Adult Treatment Court program may receive appropriate incentives as well.
 These incentives will be determined by the team and will be dependent on available resources.